Renzo vs ether.fi (2026): Full Comparison

 At a glance

-Renzo and ether.fi are the two largest liquid restaking protocols built on EigenLayer .
+Renzo and ether.fi are two of the best-known liquid restaking protocols built on EigenLayer (by TVL, ether.fi is the category leader while Renzo now ranks third behind Kelp — DefiLlama, 2026-07-15) .
 Both let holders restake ETH or LSTs in exchange for liquid restaking tokens (ezETH vs. eETH/weETH) that can be used across DeFi while accruing rewards from Actively Validated Services (AVSs).

-ether.fi established itself early (launched 2023) and has since grown to $6B TVL, adding a Cash card and payments stack on top of restaking.
-Renzo launched in 2024 and has $1.2B TVL, focusing on operator selection, AVS allocation, and bridging ezETH natively across seven chains via Connext and Hyperlane.
+ether.fi established itself early (launched 2023) and has since grown to $3.3B TVL (DefiLlama, 2026-07-15), adding a Cash card and payments stack on top of restaking.
+Renzo launched on mainnet in December 2023 and has $0.09B TVL (DefiLlama, 2026-07-15), focusing on operator selection, AVS allocation, and bridging ezETH natively across more than a dozen networks via Connext and Hyperlane.
 Choose ether.fi for sheer scale and integrated financial services; pick Renzo for broader chain coverage and a self-managing restaking layer.

 Key differences